techzinefair/techzinefair.github.io/README.md

 ## First time setup

 ### 1. Forking the repository
-If you are planning on contributing to this website (new content for the blog, updates to the existing content, or code improvements,) start by creating a `Fork` of the repository under your own account.
+If you are planning on contributing to this website (new content for the blog, updates to the existing content, or code improvements,) start by creating a `Fork` of the repository under your own Github account.
 The `Fork` button is in the upper-right corner of the repository Github page.

 The URL for the forked repository should look like this: `https://github.com/YOUR_GITHUB_USERNAME/ritughiya.github.io`.
 Once you have it, clone the repository locally, by running: